 How long do users stay on your website before clicking away?
+How long do users stay on a web page?

 Most stick around less than 15 seconds.
 That’s how long you have to capture someone’s attention on your website.
 So, if you don’t do that in less than a quarter of a minute, you’ve lost them.